Updated: April 1, 2021-

-In an update provided from AFTS on February 20, 2021, it appears that those like the Port of Edmonds, who receive lockbox and statement services from AFTS, have not been impacted by the data breach at this time.
+In an update, AFTS has confirmed that Port of Edmonds tenants/customers who receive lockbox and statement services from AFTS, were not impacted by the data breach.

 The Port of Edmonds was informed that one of its third-party vendors – Automatic Funds Transfer Services, Inc (AFTS) – was the victim of a Ransomware attack sometime between the evening of February 3 and the morning of February 4, 2021.
 The Port of Edmonds contracts with AFTS to print and mail statements, process lockbox payments (mailed checks), and Automated Clearing House (ACH) auto-pays for enrolled tenants.